About the Community Mental Health Masterplan

 What are Assessment & Shared Care Teams (ASCAT)?

-• All cases with more urgent and severe mental health needs surfaced by MH GP partners will be triaged by the ASCAT team to determine if fast track service is required at the hospital.
+• Cases identified by Mental Health GP partners as urgent or severe will be triaged by the ASCAT team to determine whether fast-track hospital services are required.
 Upon stabilisation, ASCAT will right-site clients back to the GP, to be supported by primary and/or community mental health partners.

 • Contact your partnered ASCAT, if you have any questions regarding the care of your mental health patients such as changing of medications, co-consultations, case discussions, co-management for complex cases, or referral of patients with urgent care needs to hospitals.

-• If you are a Mental Health GP partner, you would be partnered with an ASCAT upon your MHGPP onboarding.
+• All Mental Health GP partners are partnered with an ASCAT upon MHGPP onboarding.
 Please write in to mhgpp@aic.sg should you wish to find out which ASCAT you are partnered with.

-• In addition to participating in Community Health Assist Scheme (CHAS) and Chronic Disease Management Programme (CDMP), your clinic could participate in MH GPP to register as a Chronic Disease Management Programme - Mental Illnesses (CDMP-MI) accredited clinic, also known as CDMP+, allowing eligible patients to tap on MediSave claims for conditions including Major Depression, Anxiety, Bipolar Disorder and Schizophrenia.
-CDMP complements CHAS subsidies, allowing eligible patients to tap on Medisave to claim for outpatient treatment of the chronic condition to defray the costs of the treatment.
+• In addition to participating in Community Health Assist Scheme (CHAS) and Chronic Disease Management Programme (CDMP), your clinic can participate in MH GPP to be accredited as a Chronic Disease Management Programme - Mental Illnesses (CDMP-MI) or CDMP+ clinic.
+This accreditation complements CHAS subsidies, allowing eligible patients to tap on Medisave and defray the cost of outpatient treatment of chronic mental health conditions including major depression, anxiety, bipolar disorder, and schizophrenia.

 • Mental Health GP Partners will be granted access to lower cost psychiatric drugs